bashup/jqmd/README.md

   If you are using arguments, please note that you must 1) only put `%s` in parts of the expression where a jq *variable* can appear, 2) escape all other uses of `%` by doubling them (`%%`), and 3) make sure you have the same number of `%s`s in *expr* as you have additional arguments.
 (None of these rules apply if you only supply *expr* with no *args*.)

   Every `jq`-tagged code block or `FILTER` argument **must** contain a jq expression.
 Since jq expressions can begin with function definitions, this means that you can begin a filter with function definitions.
-This can be useful for redefining `jqmd::data` or other functions at various points within your filter pipeline, or to define functions that will only be used for one `RUN_JQ` pipeline.
+This can be useful for redefining `jqmd_data` or other functions at various points within your filter pipeline, or to define functions that will only be used for one `RUN_JQ` pipeline.

   Bear in mind, however, that because a filter block *must* contain a valid jq expression, you may need to terminate your filter with a `.` if it contains only functions.
 For example, this bit of `jq` code is a valid filter, because it ends with a `.`: